rifkisetiawan0101/rifkisetiawan0101/README.md

 ---

-Digital Multimedia Engineering student who specializes in game development (Unity/C#) and fullstack website development.
-Experienced in the project development cycle from idea to deployment, proven by the success of being a Top 10 Finalist in the TSA Gamefest 2024 competition.
-Skilled in implementing gameplay mechanics, designing backend architecture, and collaborating within technical teams to efficiently achieve project goals.
+Digital Multimedia Engineering student who specializes in full-stack website development and game development.
+Experienced in the project development cycle from idea to deployment, proven by the success of deploying 3 websites and becoming the Top 10 of TSA Game Fest 2024 competition.
+Skilled in designing backend architecture, managing relational and NoSQL databases, and applying modern development principles to create scalable and efficient applications.

 ---